federicomenaquintero/lamaperia/README.md

 ### Choosing a Paper Size

 La Mapería lets you specify units in millimeters or in inches.
-A value in mm is specified as a string, for example `"25 mm"` or `"10 in"`.
+A value in mm is specified as a string like `"25 mm"`; a value in inches as `"10 in"`.

 You can specify the paper size with two parameters in the configuration file, `paper-width` and `paper-height`.
-For example, this describes an A4 sheet of paper:
+For example, this describes an A4 sheet of paper in landscape format:

 ```json
     "paper-width"  : "297 mm",